-It’s all in the name: The Citi Simplicity card comes with no outstanding features, but it is designed to maximize your line of credit thanks to nearly two years of 0% APR for balance transfers and a year of 0% APR for purchases.
+It’s all in the name: The Citi Simplicity card comes with no outstanding features, but it is designed to maximize your line of credit thanks to 18 months of 0% APR for balance transfers and purchases.
 Beyond that, there’s no annual fee, late fee or penalty rates.
 This is a solid all-around card if you dislike factoring fees into your spending, but as with the Double Cash Card, you might be better served by a rewards-focused card.

 This CitiBusiness card is noteworthy for its potential to earn 65,000 AAdvantage bonus miles, which can be redeemed through American Airlines.
 However, you will have to spend $4,000 within four months.
 You can take advantage of the card’s 2:1 ratio for eligible purchases, including telecommunications merchants, cable, satellite providers, car rentals and gas stations.
-Plus, travelwise, the card includes 25 percent savings on American Airlines’ in-flight WiFi, and your first bag is checked for free.
+Plus, travel-wise, your first bag is checked for free.
 There is an annual fee of $99, but it’s waived for the first 12 months.

 This card will most benefit travelers who use American Airlines.
 You can earn 50,000 AAdvantage bonus miles by spending $2,500 in purchases in the first three months.
 However, if you don’t spend that much, you can still earn two AAdvantage miles for every $1 spent at gas stations and restaurants, plus two miles for every $1 spent on eligible American Airline purchases.
 Not only that, the card comes with no foreign transaction fees, which makes traveling less expensive compared to other card offers.
 You can also earn a $125 American Airlines flight discount after spending $20,000 or more in purchases during your cardmember year.

 Don’t Miss: Best Travel Credit Cards